stephenengineer/pizza/README.md

 # Pizza

-Simple web page to practice committing and hosting a wepsite with a GitHub repository.
+Simple HTML web page to practice committing and hosting a wepsite with a GitHub repository.

 ## About Me